- Cost: $4,050, reflects 10% discount for registering all courses in certificate at once

 - Online Option: Visit our Online BA Certificate page

 - Customized training: Courses can be tailored to meet your needs and brought to your location

 - Webinars: CCAPS offers free webinars on a variety of topics to help you hone your business acumen.
-Catch up on past webinars or sit in on the upcoming webinar, "Think and Act Strategically," which will be presented on June 13 at noon.
+Catch up on past webinars or sit in on the live webinar "Talent Acquisition Strategy: Start with an Inclusive Culture," on October 31.

 Hone your skills as the main liaison between business and IT departments.
 As a business analyst, you will gather and document business requirements and translate them into functional design specifications that can be executed by IT development teams.

 - Identify business needs, and the costs and benefits of addressing them technically